Trent Davis Bailey on view at Denver Art Museum

 Brian Adams has travelled across Alaska and beyond to make pictures that celebrate the Arctic landscape and sensitively share the stories, cultures, and perspectives of Inuit people and communities.
 His photos encourage us to reflect on how climate change affects the landscapes and Indigenous communities of Alaska.

-Located in the photography galleries on level 6 of the museum’s Martin Building, “Personal Geographies” will consist of 32 photographs by Trent Davis Bailey, and 19 photographs by Brian Adams.
+Located in the photography galleries on level 6 of the museum’s Martin Building, “Personal Geographies” will consist of 32 photographs by Trent Davis Bailey.